KellyCahill/Circadian-Analysis-/README.md

 ## Circadian Analysis: Rhythmicity detection and DE analysis
-The purpose of this software is to demonstrate rhythmicity detection of circadian patterns in gene expression profiles as well as DE analysis using a random intercept model with gene specific covariate selection.
+The purpose of this software is to demonstrate rhythmicity detection of circadian patterns in gene expression profiles as well as differential expression (DE) analysis using a random intercept model with gene specific covariate selection.
 Full analysis using this code can be found in the paper: Novel Circadian Rhythms in the Prefrontal Cortex in Schizophrenia Drive Differential Gene Expression (Seney et Al., 2018)

 # Required R packages:
 - minpack.lm v1.2-1